CopernicaMarketingSoftware/Documentation/PHPJS/installation.md

 Start by opening the terminal.
 Download the library at the [GitHub page](https://github.com/CopernicaMarketingSoftware/PHP-JS) and unarchive it.

-Navigate to the PHP-JS source folder, where you will see a file called <i>Makefile</i>.
+Navigate to the PHP-JS source folder, where you will see a file called *Makefile*.
 Build the project with this command:
 `none  make `